 Most of our daily work in Excel involves handling formulae.
-Therefore, having a working knowledge of Relative, Absolute or Mixed cell References in excel become quite important.
+Therefore, having a working knowledge of Relative, Absolute or Mixed cell References in excel becomes quite important.

 Let us see the following:

-=A1 is a relative reference, where both the row and column changes when we copy the formula cell.
+=A1 is a relative reference, where both the row and column change when we copy the formula cell.